-Computex in Taiwan is one of the essential appointments for technology lovers.
-A little like car shows, it is an opportunity to admire prototypes or new products from established companies or promising startups.
+Computex in Taiwan is one of the unmissable events for technology lovers.
+A bit like car shows, it is an opportunity to admire prototypes or new products from established companies or promising startups.

 Asus is one of the first releases in Computex and it is quite interesting: his ZenBook Pro Duo comes with two screens in 4K, a feature that makes me think if this is not going to be a trend for the years to come or just a "bridge" solution waiting for flexible and rollable screens not to take hold.